openspim/openspim.github.io/micro-openspim_acquisition.md

 -   The GUI of µOpenSPIM can be arranged in many ways and then saved and restored if needed.</br>
 Click <a href=\µOpenSPIM_GUI>here</a> for more information and help.

-## Acquisition with µOpenSPIM
-The process of acquiring images ranges from snapping a single image to recording overnight (or longer) time lapses of samples from N different angles.

 ## Acquisition Controls
 The following image will introduce you to the location of all available controls to set up an imaging session.</br>
 For a more detailed description follow this link: <strong>[Detailed Acquisition controls for µOpenSPIM.](https://openspim.org/images/%C2%B5OpenSPIM_Acquisition_08-03.jpg)</strong>